-As far as drinking and nightlife on San Andres Island, it doesn’t really exist. there we’re a few clubs, Coco Loco in the centro seemed to be the most popular, but for the most part most of the visitors and islanders just grabbed a bottle or a few beers and drank on the beach and boardwalk.
+As far as drinking and nightlife on San Andres Island, it doesn’t really exist.
+There were a few clubs, (Coco Loco in the center seemed to be the most popular) but for the most part most of the visitors and islanders just grabbed a bottle or a few beers and drank on the beach and boardwalk.
 Day or night, it didn’t matter.
 Cost effective, and a guaranteed beautiful view and ambiance.
 We didn’t visit any of the bars on the island because we preferred chilling on the beach instead.

 In conclusion, San Andres Island is a wonderful, beautiful, tropical paradise.
 However, due to its location I found the people and culture to be very different from the rest of Colombia.
 If you want to lay on a beach, this is definitely the place for you.
 If you want the true Colombian experience, though, and are only visiting for a short time, I’d suggest giving San Andres a miss and hitting the beaches on Cartagena instead.
 Either way, you can’t go wrong.
 Six days, for me, wasn’t even close to enough on this tropical paradise, and I can’t wait to come back again soon!